bigchaindb/bigchaindb/docs/source/topic-guides/models.md

     - `timestamp`: The Unix time when the transaction was created.
 It's provided by the client.
 See [the section on timestamps](timestamps.html).
 	- `asset`: Definition of the digital asset.
 See next section.
     - `metadata`:
-        - `uuid`: UUID version 4 (random) converted to a string of hex digits in standard form.
+        - `id`: UUID version 4 (random) converted to a string of hex digits in standard form.
         - `data`: Can be any JSON document.
 It may be empty in the case of a transfer transaction.

 Later, when we get to the models for the block and the vote, we'll see that both include a signature (from the node which created it).
 You may wonder why transactions don't have signatures...
 The answer is that they do!
 They're just hidden inside the `fulfillment` string of each fulfillment.
 A creation transaction is signed by the node that created it.
 A transfer transaction is signed by whoever currently controls or owns it.